IBM/invoke-wml-using-cognos-custom-control/README.md

 ### 6. Analyse the invoked machine learning model

-From cognos report, you can view insights of the Telecom data set and along with that we now dynamically invoke the machine learning model and get the scores or results instantly.
+From cognos report, you can view insights of the Telecom data set and along with that we can now dynamically invoke the machine learning model and get the scores or results instantly.

 - Run the saved report in `html` format ONLY.
 See screenshot for reference.